alakin4/dev-env-setup/README.md

 # 🛠️ Development Environment Setup Guide (macOS)
-This guide documents how I set up a development environment on a Mac.
+This guide documents how I set up a MacOS machine for development.
 It includes tools, productivity utilities, programming environments, and visual enhancements to streamline your workflow.

 ## 📑 Table of Contents
 - [Cloning this repo](#cloning-this-repository)